Honors Program

-If you are interested in joining the program, contact either the director, Jeffery Morgan, at jmorgan@sjcme.edu or your admissions counselor.
+If you are interested in joining the program, contact either the director, Jeffrey Morgan (jmorgan@sjcme.edu) or your admissions counselor.

 What are the benefits of the Honors Program?